Colors

 Brand Color Palette Generator

 A brand color palette generator saves hours of guessing which hues actually fit your industry and brand style.
 Select your sector — Tech, Health, Finance, Creative, and more — plus a style direction like Modern, Bold, or Playful, and get a structured nine-role palette covering primary, secondary, accent, three neutral steps, and success, warning, and error semantic colors.
 Color psychology is baked into the output.
 Cool blues dominate fintech and SaaS; earthy greens anchor health and food brands.
 The generator applies those conventions automatically, so you get hex codes with built-in context rather than random swatches you still have to reconcile.
+Typical uses include picking semantic success, warning, and error tokens for a React component library.
+The tool is completely free and runs in your browser, so you can generate as often as you like.

 How to use